apache/apisix/README.md

 - [Copernicus Reference System Software](https://github.com/COPRS/infrastructure/wiki/Networking-trade-off)
 - [More Stories](https://apisix.apache.org/blog/tags/user-case)

-## Who Uses the APISIX API Gateway?
+## Who Uses APISIX API Gateway?

-A wide variety of companies and organizations use the APISIX API Gateway for research, production and commercial product, below are some of them:
+A wide variety of companies and organizations use APISIX API Gateway for research, production and commercial product, below are some of them:

 - Airwallex
 - Bilibili